sla2pdf-team/sla2pdf/README.md

 * Export to PDF with parameters

-  The parser accepts integers, floats, booleans (case-insensitive), lists, tuples and dictionaries in Python syntax.
+  The parser accepts integers, floats, booleans (case-insensitive), lists, tuples, dictionaries and byte strings in Python syntax.
 Anything else is interpreted as string.
+  String interpretation may also be enforced with quotes (use `\` escaping as necessary).

 ```bash
 sla2pdf file1.sla --params compress=true compressmtd=1 quality=2 version=16